Breastfeeding: Facts and fiction - what's the truth and what's not!

 Carey says another method, ‘block feeding’, can also be successful.
 This is when a mum feeds off the same side for a block of time, expressing the other breast just enough to prevent engorgement.

-Why does supply vary?
+Why does my breastmilk supply vary?

 Some mums seem to have enough breastmilk to feed a dozen babies while others feel that they need to wring every last drop out of their breasts to satisfy one hungry mouth.

 It’s true: some women have a larger storage capacity than others.
-This has nothing to do with breast size, it’s just
+This has nothing to do with breast size, it’s just a physiological fact.

 Breast milk is produced continually and accumulates in the milk ducts.
 Studies have found that some women have storage capacities up to three times larger than others, but that in a 24-hour period women will produce roughly the same amount of milk.